torvalds/linux/Documentation/mm/damon/design.rst

 (https://pypistats.org/packages/damo), and Fedora
 (https://packages.fedoraproject.org/pkgs/python-damo/damo/).

-Please refer to the ABI :doc:`document </admin-guide/mm/damon/usage>` for details of the interfaces.
+Currently, one module for this type, namely 'DAMON sysfs interface' is available.
+Please refer to the ABI :ref:`doc <sysfs_interface>` for details of the interfaces.

 Special-Purpose Access-aware Kernel Modules